 Part of the complete guide to understanding addiction

-Mindfulness can mean a variety of things, especially in the field of addiction recovery, but what it can mean to you personally will be a very important part of your treatment.
+There are multiple approaches to mindfulness, especially in the field of addiction recovery, but what it means to you personally will be a very important part of your treatment.
 This article explores what mindfulness is, how to achieve it and why mindfulness in recovery is so helpful for those struggling with addiction.

 What Is Mindfulness?

 Simply put, mindfulness is the ability to be fully present.
 This means having awareness of one’s emotions and thoughts in a judgment-free mental space.
 It’s bad enough when we experience negative emotions.
 Added layers of guilt and shame for feeling those emotions in the first place only pushes a person into a deeper mental mess.
-Mindfulness is meant to grant a person permission, so to speak, to fully experience whatever feelings they have without self criticism or shame.
+Mindfulness grants a person permission to fully experience their feelings without self criticism or shame.
 By observing one’s emotional state in a neutral environment, a person can begin gaining control over their internal world.

-This process is helpful for anyone but can be particularly instrumental for those recovering from addiction.
-Utilizing mindfulness in recovery can keep a person in touch with themselves and act as a safeguard against relapsing.
-The Substance Abuse and Mental Health Services Administration encourages meditation for addiction recovery, and describes this process as practicing mental anti-drug activities.
-They suggest that these mental exercises may help you get off from “autopilot” and begin driving your own life once again.
+Mindfulness is helpful for anyone, but can be particularly valuable for those recovering from addiction.
+Utilizing mindfulness for addiction recovery can keep a person in touch with themselves and act as a safeguard against relapsing.
+According to the National Institutes of Health, numerous clinical trials found that mindfulness exercises significantly decreased addicts’ craving levels.
+Mindfulness practice can help you get off “autopilot” and begin driving your own life once again.

 Mindfulness and Meditation: What’s The Difference?